-- 5.1.1 The Welfare Team consists of the Director for Welfare, the Assistant(s) for Welfare, and the Ethical Committee, appointed by the International Board of ELSA.
-The Officers should reflect the diversity of ELSA, being selected from different functions and groups. - 5.1.2 All Welfare Officers shall be independent and impartial.
-The Officers shall disclose any conflict of interest and recuse themselves from any matter in which they have a conflict of interest, including but not limited to the determination and decision-making on an investigation against a member of the National Group of which they are a part.
-In case of a conflict of interest, the Secretary General of the International Board of ELSA shall be informed and dismiss the Officers if it did not occur by them.
+5.2.1 Members of the Welfare Team and the Ethical Committee of ELSA shall:

+- a. be independent and impartial; - b. disclose any conflict of interest and recuse themselves from any matter in which they have a conflict of interest, including but not limited to the determination and decision-making on an investigation against a member of the National Group of which they are a part.

+5.2.2 The Secretary General of the International Board of ELSA shall: